telerik/maui-docs/controls/map/pan-and-zoom.md

 ## Setting the View

-If you would like to show a specific area from the map, you can use `SetView` method as described below:
+To show a specific area from the map, you can use `SetView` method as described below:

 * `SetView`(LocationRect locationRect) – Sets the provided location as the current view of the map.